 Current singers come from all majors and disciplines across campus, undergraduate and graduate.
 We have a thriving group of music majors who are the core of Concert Choir but our choirs are filled with engineers, chemists, Pre-Med students, varsity athletes, English majors, and more.
 If you like to sing, we encourage you to be a part of the joy in musical excellence with UConn Choirs.
-“No-stress Placement Hearings” will be held using Zoom at the beginning of the Fall 2020 semester in August and you can sign up for a hearing below.
-Please contact Dr. Spillane in the UConn Choral office at UConnChoirs@uconn.edu if you have any questions.
+“No-stress Placement Hearings” will be held at the beginning of the Fall 2021 semester in August and you can sign up for a hearing below.
+Please contact Dr. Spillane in the UConn Choral Office at UConnChoirs@uconn.edu if you have any questions.

 For more information about UConn Choirs please see the information below.